-The Planning Commission decided to not vote on a permit for a proposed pool hall and game room in the old AMVETS building at 4679 Corduroy Road during its meeting Tuesday night.
+The Planning Commission decided to not vote on a permit for in the old AMVETS building at 4679 Corduroy Road during its meeting Tuesday night.

 Instead, the commission decided to defer the vote until its April 19 meeting so Charles Young, the owner of the proposed pool hall, can put together a security plan for his business.

 Young wants to open a game room that would have a pair of pool tables, darts, ping-pong, foosball, air hockey, pinball and corn hole, as well as a snack shop.